The dollar sign is the shell prompt, showing the user where to type. It's

 Note

-When working with data sets in this book, our code will often use an additional -L flag for ls and other CLI tools, such as du.
-We do this because we set up the data sets in our book using shortcuts (called symlinks).
+When working with datasets in this book, our code will often use an additional -L flag for ls and other CLI tools, such as du.
+We do this because we set up the datasets in the book using shortcuts (called symlinks).
 Usually, your code won’t need the -L flag unless you’re working with symlinks too.

-Other CLI tools for checking the size of files, are wc and du.
+Other CLI tools for checking file size, are wc and du.
 The command wc (short for word count) provides helpful information about a file’s size in terms of the number of lines, words, and characters in the file:

 $ wc data/DAWN-Data.txt